-Hot on the heels of the results of our recent poll, in which we asked whether local businesses need a blog (spoiler: 68% think every local business should have one), I thought I’d ponder a similar, though far broader, question: in 2018, do local businesses need a website?
+Hot on the heels of the results of our recent poll, in which we asked whether local businesses need a blog (spoiler: 68% think every local business should have one), I thought I’d ponder a similar, though far broader, question: do local businesses need a website?

 Two years ago, this question would have elicited a resounding ‘yes’.
 Today, the issue is somewhat less than clear.
 Increasingly, Google is drawing conversions and interactions away from your own website and into the main search results, leaving some to question whether it’s really worth investing in a local business website at all.

 There’s plenty of evidence to suggest that consumers are becoming increasingly less likely to seek out a brand’s website before doing business with them.

 Our own research shows that while 82% of consumers read online reviews for local businesses in 2019, not all of these go on to visit a businesses’ website.
 In 2017, we saw a drop in the proportion of consumers visiting businesses’ websites after reading reviews.
 This reverted in 2018, then dropped back down in 2019.